 Located at the back of the Animal Kingdom in the land of Africa, Kilimanjaro Safaris is truly an attraction for all ages.
-There’s absolutely no height requirement and those in wheelchairs can be wheeled directly onto a vehicle (guests in electric convenience vehicles must be able to transfer from scooter to wheelchair).
-It is a little bumpy and you will be warned that if you drop your cell phone while taking photos, you need to wave bye-bye because there’s no stopping.
+There is absolutely no height requirement and those in wheelchairs can be wheeled directly onto a vehicle (guests in electric convenience vehicles must be able to transfer from scooter to wheelchair).
+It is a little bumpy and you will be warned that if you drop your cell phone while taking photos, you need to wave bye-bye because there is no stopping.

 Billed as an “authentic African safari” guests travel on a 22-minute journey around the Harambe Wildlife Reserve.
-The ride vehicle—named the Simba One—is an open-sided truck driven by a knowledgeable castmember/guide.
-He or she will be able to tell you all about the animals you are about to see and may make some jokes along the way.
-The safaris run all day and now into the night, where special lighting makes it possible for guests to view animals’ nocturnal activities.
+The ride vehicle—named the Simba One—is an open-sided truck driven by a knowledgeable Cast Member Guide.

-In total, there are 34 different species roaming the land including: crocodile, hippopotamus, lions, zebra, warthogs and elephant.
-Disney Imagineers also created a concrete replica of the fascinating baobab tree, known for its large trunk, upside down shape and extreme longevity (1,000 years).
+In total, there are 34 different species roaming the land including: crocodiles, hippopotamus, lions, zebras, warthogs and elephants.
+Disney Imagineers also created concrete replicas of the fascinating baobab tree, known for its large trunk, upside down shape and extreme longevity (1,000 years).

 But enough talking about Kilimanjaro Safari.
 Let’s look at some photos.
 We can’t spoil the ride for you because every safari is different.